 Anantara Seminyak Bali Resort – Ultra-modern boutique resort in a prime location.

 At the end of an access road lined with classy bistros and boutiques, this inviting resort offers a comparatively limited number of suites.
 The suites face the pool (with those at ground level having direct access from their patios) or smallish gardens, though some do face the road.
 The accommodations are very comfortable, spacious, and modern, with bright yellow furnishings, jacuzzis, separate dressing rooms, massive sofas, and unusual L-shaped balconies/patios.
-The main infinity pool faces the beach, which is grey, and cafés that offer beanbags along the sand at sunset are nearby.
+The main infinity pool faces the beach and cafés that offer beanbags along the sand at sunset are nearby.
 Considerably less isolated than other resorts in Seminyak, Anantara’s beachfront location is ideal, although the public path alongside the beach and the waves can be surprisingly noisy.

 Anantara Seminyak Bali Resort – The Location